ihough/bibtools/README.md

 > [!WARNING]
 > The `txt2csv.py` script will likely output warnings about matches that may be less accurate.
 You **must** verify the correcteness of these matches in the output CSV.

 Matching references to Crossref items is an inherently perfect process.
 We **highly recommend** inspecting the output CSV file to ensure **all** matches are correct.
-You can do this by comparing the `author`, `title`, `year`, and `journal` columns to the  `query_text` column, which contains the original references from the input text file.
+You can do this by comparing the `author`, `title`, `year`, and `journal` columns to the `query` column, which contains the original references from the input text file.
+The `score` column contains the match score.

 For more on matching, see [Crossref's metadata matching blog series](https://www.crossref.org/categories/metadata-matching/).